nfasano/nfasano/README.md

 ### Dissertation Research Projects:
 [Google scholar profile](https://scholar.google.com/citations?user=X9sdXuQAAAAJ&hl=en)

-My dissertation work combined data from experiments and simulations of plasma mirrors driven by intense lasers with tailored temporal waveforms and controlled polarization states, focusing on the emission of harmonic orders of the laser's fundamental wavelength.
+My dissertation projects combine data from experiments and simulations of plasma mirrors driven by intense lasers with tailored temporal waveforms and controlled polarization states, focusing on the emission of harmonic orders of the laser's fundamental wavelength.

-Novel Contributions:
+Main Thesis Contributions:
-- The first experimental demonstration of enhanced harmonic generation with a two-color laser compared to a single color implemented using a multi-pass plasma mirror configuration (left panel).
+- Led an experimental campaign on Princeton's 20TW laser system and provided the first experimental demonstration of using a multi-pass plasma mirror configuration to achieve enhanced harmonic energy from the interaction of a two-color laser compared to one with a one-color (left panel).
-- Simulations show that a circularly polarized laser normally incident on an ultrathin plasma target yields vortex harmonics in the reflected and transmitted direction  (central panel).
+- Curated, formally analyzed, and visualized terabyte-scale simulation data pertaining to plasma mirrors driven by elliptically polarized lasers, showing that plasma mirrors are an ideal medium for synthesizing ultraviolet and extreme ultraviolet radiation with an arbitrary polarization state and spatial structure (center panel).
-- Simulations show that plasma mirrors driven by single-color elliptically polarized lasers emit circularly polarized harmonics that either co-rotate or counter-rotate with the reflected fundamental, depending on if the driving laser is circularly polarized or nearly s-polarized, respectively (right panel).
+- Collaborated with scientist and engineers from other academic institutions (CUOS group at University of Michigan) and national laboratories (Lawrence Livermore National Laboratory), where I assisted in the set-up and execution of experiments (right panel).

 <p align="center">
 <picture>
 <img src="https://github.com/nfasano/nfasano/blob/main/images/DissertationResearchSummary_jpg.jpg" alt="drawing" width="900"/>